 NMSA provides a Sunday-Thursday Residential Program to students who live too far away for the daily commute.

-NMSA’s ethnically and socioeconomically diverse student body hails from 29 communities/pueblos in 11 counties and almost half of the school’s 215 students are minorities.
+NMSA’s ethnically and socioeconomically diverse student body hails from 39 communities/Pueblos and a majority of the school’s 250 students are minorities.

 The school’s academic program is funded through state charter by the state of New Mexico; funding for the arts program is primarily dependent on private sector and foundation support.
 Learn more about how to support NMSA’s vibrant and growing community by clicking here.